tamaraprieto/SingleCheck/README.md

 * Potential contaminants (Metaphyler genus file information condensed)

-For comparing results from the different single cells simultaneously, we created a shiny app that it is available at xxxxxxxxxxxx
+For comparing results from the different single cells simultaneously, we created a shiny app which can be run from Rstudio.

 In order to create the input for the app you must run the following line: